 Who Are We

-All Saints Long Beach is an Anglican Church and part of the Western Anglican Diocese in the Anglican Church of North America (ACNA).
-We are further part of a global communion of churches established over the centuries by the Church of England.
+All Saints, Long Beach is an Anglican Church and part of the Diocese of Western Anglican in the Anglican Church in North America (ACNA).
+We are further part of a global communion of churches established over the centuries by the Church of England, and in partnership with Orthodox provinces in the Anglican Communion.
 Our worship is liturgical, drawing from the Book of Common Prayer.
 Our faith finds expression every Sunday in the words of the Nicene Creed.

 The congregation in Long Beach began holding services in 1923, has been in its current location since 1925, and became the Diocesan Cathedral October 27, 2017.
 Our current rector is the Very Rev. Dr. Scott Pedersen who brings experience in and a love for discipleship and mission.